mefengl/what-i-read/README.md

 https://slate.com/technology/2023/04/twitter-inc-x-corp-elon-musk-x-nevada.html , useful information about X company

 https://www.camel-ai.org/ , the idea of simulating a society first and then extracting knowledge from social practice is very interesting

+https://about.sourcegraph.com/blog/cheating-is-all-you-need , great example of "big things from small things"